 Contact each merchant, credit card company, bank, etc. and explain the situation.
 Use a copy of your child’s birth certificate to prove they are minor and could not have opened the accounts.
 Ask each merchant to close all accounts.
 Request that they confirm your child is not liable in writing.

-Contact each of the three major credit bureaus to report the identity theft and put a credit freeze on their account until they reach the age of 18.
+Contact each of the three major credit bureaus to report the identity theft and freeze child's credit on their account until they reach the age of 18.
 Request that all previous activity be removed and designated as fraud, so your child’s future credit is not affected.

 If your child’s school was involved in a data breach, you can report the incident here: U.S. Department of Education.
 Contact the Family Policy Compliance Office.